CMU-67328/ExpressLab/README.md

 4. Run `npm install express --save`
     - This will download Express
     - *--save* will add the dependency to package.json
-    - Look at the contents of the current directory, there is now a *node_modules* folder
+    - Look at the contents of the current directory, there is now a *node_modules* directory
     - View the package.json file and see the added Express dependency.
 5. Create and edit a new file `app.js` and insert the following code: